eclipse-hono/hono/site/documentation/content/api/Command-And-Control-API.md

 **Examples**

-The following sequence diagram illustrates how a *Business Application* sends a command and receives the response from the device:
+The following sequence diagram illustrates how a *Business Application* sends a command called `getReading` to device `4711` of the `DEFAULT_TENANT` and receives a response from the device:

 {{< figure src="../command_control_success.svg" title="Successfully send a Command" >}}